deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/GraphQL/graphql.md

 ```
 As we can see, the answer matches the request query.
 Every field in the query, becomes a key in the answer object.

-GraphQL has to parts to it:
+GraphQL has two parts to it:

 * It's a query language
 * It has run time as well